 School Program and Operations Levy

-A four-year replacement of an expiring School Program & Operations (SP&O) Levy will be presented to voters on Tuesday, February 13, 2018.
-The proposed levy is a replacement of the current levy, which expires in 2018.
-It is not a new tax.
+Thank you Monroe voters!!
+A four-year replacement of an expiring School Program & Operations (SP&O) Levy was approved by voters in February 2018.
+The levy was a replacement of an expiring levy; it was not a new tax.